Chinese Filipinos: Early interactions

-Ethnic Han Chinese (a term which refers to a collection of distinct ethnic groups in central and east China) sailed around the Philippines from the 9th century onward and frequently interacted with the local Austronesian people.
-The "Han Chinese" that sailed to the Philippines mostly come from the Hokkien ethnic group.
+The Han Chinese sailed around the Philippines from the 9th century onward and frequently interacted with the local Austronesian people.
+The Han that sailed to the Philippines were mostly Hokkien-speaking people.
 Chinese and Austronesian interactions initially commenced as bartering and items.
 This is evidenced by a collection of Chinese artifacts found throughout Philippine waters, dating back to the 10th century.
-Since Song dynasty times in China and precolonial times in the Philippines, evidence of trade contact can already be observed in the Chinese ceramics found in archaeological sites, like in Santa Ana, Manila.
+Since the Song dynasty in China and precolonial times in the Philippines, evidence of trade contact can already be observed in the Chinese ceramics found in archaeological sites, like in Santa Ana, Manila.